rawmind0/service-catalog/infra-templates/infoblox/2/README.md

 ##### Infloblox Password

+Infoblox password could be provided in 2 ways, depending what you set at `Infoblox password type` enum:

-Infoblox password is provided setting `Infoblox password` field.
+- `env` by environment var.
+Infoblox password is provided at `Infoblox password | secret` field.
 This generates an enviroment variable inside container, `INFOBLOX_PASSWORD`, that contains the password in CLEAR.

-Optionally, you can use the Rancher Secrets to secure your infloblox password.
+- `secret` by rancher secret.
+Infoblox password is provided by a Rancher Secret to secure it.
+You should do previous steps to use secrets:
-1. Deploy Rancher Secrets service (library catalog) before deploying this provider stack.
+1. Deploy Rancher Secrets service from library catalog, before deploying this  stack.
-2. Create a secret with infoblox password.
-Default name "infoblox-pass".
+2. Create a rancher secret with your infoblox password.
+From ui, `Infrastructure -> Secrets`.
-3. Deploy this stack, emptying `Infoblox password` field and setting `Infoblox secret` to your secret name if required.
+3. Deploy this stack, setting `Infoblox password type` enum to `secret`  and setting `Infoblox password | secret` field to previously created secret name.

-NOTE: Rancher secret is used only if you let empty `Infoblox password` field.

 ##### Supported host labels